itp-dwd/2020-spring/weeks/03_front-end-applications.md

 To get started, create a new `index.html`, a new empty JS file `script.js`, and have the HTML link to the script.
 Then start a simple static server to start building and testing.

-**TODO** do I need to include a section about how to include JS files?
-Or where they are commonly put?

 #### When is a website finished loading?
 Back in week 1, we talked about all of the steps that happen when you load a website in a browser.
 Part of that process is when the server sends back an HTML file, and the browser starts rendering the HTML.
 The browser interprets the HTML and builds the DOM (Document Object Model) of the website.
 This process isn't instantaneous—it takes some time.
 If we want to make changes to the DOM, we have to wait until it's finished loading.
 How do we know (in code) when it's done?
 The browser fires a `load` event, which we can listen for: